tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## User data
 ### User parameters
-Add session level parameters manually for all event.
+Add session level parameters for all event.

 They are:
 - write in Google Cloud Firestore every time they change --> last update